rootstrap/blog/content/Hello yaaf - Juan Manuel Ramallo.md

 yaaf will take the liberty to promote all model errors collections into the form object errors collection, so you can show them in your views

-- So one the form objects need to raise an error when not saved?
+- So, one of the form objects need to raise an error when not saved?
 As you may have guessed already, use the _dangerous_ `save!` method. yaaf already defines it so that it raises an error just as any Active Record model does.
 Of course, it will also trigger a database rollback when the models couldn't be saved.